wanyuac/APDtools/README.md

 - Accuracy analysis of shortest-path distances (SPDs) by comparing SPDs to true APDs obtained from complete genome assemblies; (`accuracy`)
 - Establishment of relationships between APDs and other biological data for interpretation. (`biology`)

 Please see `README.md` of each subdirectory for details.
+Since this toolkit is not an essential part of GeneMates, users may want to develop their own methods to produce the GeneMates-compatible distance table for their specific questions or data.

 <br/>